ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ---
 title: Compiling Black with mypyc, Pt.
 1 - Initial Steps
 slug: compiling-black-with-mypyc-part-1
-description: &desc I spent a COVID summer (and then some) integrating mypyc to Black to double performance.
+description: &desc I spent a COVID summer (and then some) integrating mypyc into Black to double performance.
 How was it?
 summary: *desc
 tags: [black, mypyc]